The-HellBot/OldPlugins/hellbot/helpers/README.md

-# Some of the important def(s) are imported from here.
+# All important functions are imported from here.